A note from the author, Imed Bouchrika, PhD, career planning expert:

-To rank bachelor’s degrees, this article takes into account early-career median salary and projected job growth.
-Salary information is taken from 2021 data from Payscale.com, while information on projected employment growth is based on published data from the United States Bureau of Labor Statistics.
+To rank the highest-paying bachelor degrees, this article takes into account early-career median salary and projected job growth.
+Salary information is taken from 2022 data from Payscale.com, while information on projected employment growth is based on published data from the United States Bureau of Labor Statistics.

 With the highly variable nature of salaries and job prospects, this list should be taken as a rough ranking of the highest paid bachelor degrees today.
 Included in the list are the best 4-year degrees as well as the highest paying bachelor degree jobs.

 Despite being some of the best-paid engineers in the world, petroleum engineers are few and far between.
 According to DATA USA, only 2,269 petroleum engineering degrees were awarded in 2019.

 With a bachelor’s degree in operations research, students are equipped with the quantitative skills to solve decision problems involving the proper allocation and management of limited resources (Columbia University in the City of New York, n.d.).
 The unique skill developed in this degree makes it one of the highest paying 4-year degrees today.
 To develop students’ skills in quantitative analysis, coursework for this bachelor’s degree is heavily focused on mathematics.
 Operations research students often take foundational and advanced courses in statistics, probability, mathematical modeling, and calculus.

 If you’re interested in learning about ship design and maintenance, a bachelor’s degree in marine engineering may be a good fit for you.
 While pursuing this degree, students learn about the core scientific concepts behind the operation of different types of ships, including cargo ships, aircraft carriers, and submarines.
 Courses commonly offered by this bachelor’s degree include marine design, fluid sciences, propulsion, and applied mechanics.